TosbackCgusBridge-Bot/CGUs-versions/Seekingalpha/Privacy Policy.md

 Amazon Web Services Inc.

+In order to comply with information requests which we periodically receive from legal authorities, we currently maintain an unlimited retention period.

+For inquiries with regard to your personal information, you may contact us via our dedicated email box: privacy@seekingalpha.com or via the messaging function directly on our site https://seekingalpha.com/page/privacy-request.

 Seeking Alpha strives to comply with all applicable laws around the globe that are designed to protect your privacy.
 Although legal requirements may vary from country to country, Seeking Alpha intends to adhere to the principles set forth in this Privacy Policy even if, in connection with the above, we transfer your Personal Information from your country to countries that may not require an "adequate" level of protection for your Personal Information.
 In other words, our goal is to provide protection for your Personal Information no matter where that Personal Information is collected, transferred, or retained.
 Finally, we may disclose your Personal Information or any information you submitted via the Site and its services (including via your Seeking Alpha email account) if we have a good faith belief that disclosure of such information is helpful or reasonably necessary to i) comply with any applicable law, regulation, legal process or governmental request, ii) enforce our Terms of Service including investigations of potential violations thereof, iii) detect, prevent, or otherwise address fraud or security issues, or iv) protect against harm to the rights, property or safety of Seeking Alpha, its users, yourself or the public.

 2\.
 Cookies and Other Tracking Technologies

 **Web Cookies**

 A “Web Cookie” is a string of information that a website stores on a user’s computer, and that the user’s browser provides to the website each time the user submits a query to the site.
 We use Web Cookies to track the pages that users visit during each Site session, both to help us improve users’ experiences and to help us understand how the Site is being used.
-As with other non-Personal Information gathered from users of the Site, we analyze and disclose in aggregated form information gathered using Web Cookies, so as to help us, our partners and others better understand how the Site is being used.
+As with other non-Personal Information gathered from users of the Site, we analyze and disclose in aggregated form information gathered using Web Cookies, in order to help us, our partners and others better understand how the Site is being used.
 We do not attempt to link information gathered using Web Cookies to Personal Information.
 USERS WHO DO NOT WISH TO HAVE WEB COOKIES PLACED ON THEIR COMPUTERS SHOULD SET THEIR BROWSERS TO REFUSE WEB COOKIES BEFORE ACCESSING THE SITE, WITH THE UNDERSTANDING THAT CERTAIN FEATURES OF THE SITE MAY NOT FUNCTION PROPERLY WITHOUT THE AID OF WEB COOKIES.
 USERS WHO REFUSE WEB COOKIES ASSUME ALL RESPONSIBILITY FOR ANY RESULTING LOSS OF FUNCTIONALITY.

 **Web Beacons**